-SC State University has a Quality Assurance Program that monitors and evaluates the treatment of the public as well as the employees.
+In addition to the customer satisfaction examples, SC State University has a Quality Assurance Program that monitors and evaluates the treatment of the public as well as the employees.
 The charge of the Quality Assurance Program is to implement strategies to improve customer service and to enhance the image of the university.
 Assessing customer service, analyzing customer service delivery on campus and developing training and promotional strategies to improve customer service delivery by faculty and staff are just a few of the ways the program insures excellent service at SC State University.
 Customer service tips are emailed to faculty and staff once a week.
 The tips are also placed on the University's website for review.

-Some of the results include workshops on financial management, family budgeting savings and investment, financial literacy, food and nutrition, food handling, food preparation, farm demonstrations, etc. A total of 81 workshops were conducted to enhance the knowledge of participants in the area of food handling, preparation and distribution.
+Throughout the year, workshops on financial management, family budgeting savings and investment, financial literacy, food and nutrition, food handling, food preparation, farm demonstrations, etc. were held.
 Three specific projects (Rock & Read; Fun, Food & Fitness and ServSafe) were conducted at several sites throughout the State.
-The surveys/evaluations will be used to determine the needs of the local community participants, which resulted in an increase of program offerings and participation.
-To further improve the program delivery in food safety and nutrition, 1890 will partner with other state and private entities to maximize the availability of certified individuals in Food and Nutritional Sciences.
-The results will also assist in providing and substantiating program impact and success stories.
+The surveys/evaluations were used to determine the needs of the local community participants, which resulted in an increase of program offerings and participation.
+To further improve the program delivery in food safety and nutrition, 1890 plans to partner with other state and private entities to maximize the availability of certified individuals in Food and Nutritional Sciences.
+The results also assisted in providing and substantiating program impact and success stories.
 The food safety and nutrition plan was shared with the State Coordinator for 4-H/Youth Development and Family Life and the team to use as a planning guide for programming, delivery and assessment.

-The feedback from the trainers and participants will be used to design the next set of trainings for the coming year.
-The information gathered is used by some staff and faculty members as baseline data required for proposal submissions.
-The pre and post test results, as well as other pertinent information about the programs is used in the impact documents as well as the legislative proposals submitted to the various founders and stakeholders of 1890 Research and Extension.
+The feedback from the trainers and participants was used to design the next set of trainings for the coming year.
+The information gathered was used by some staff and faculty members as baseline data required for proposal submissions.
+The pre- and post-test results, as well as other pertinent information about the programs was used in the impact documents as well as the legislative proposals submitted to the various founders and stakeholders of 1890 Research and Extension.
 In comparison to comparable organizations, the results of the 1890 Program are outstanding.
 The research and outreach work are ranked in the top five.
 The level of service provided to the clientele is impeccable.
 The staff will go the extra mile to make sure their clients are satisfied with the programs/activities and service.

-(7.3) In regard to performance levels for the key measures of financial performance, the 1890 Research and Extension Program receives federal formula funds each year.
+(7.3) In regard to performance levels for the key measures of financial performance, including measures of cost containment, as appropriate, the 1890 Research and Extension Program receives federal formula funds each year.
 The Farm Security and Rural Investment Act of 2002 (H. R. 2646) requires a match percentage annually.
 Since 2007, the mandated matching requirement has been 100 percent.
 If we do not receive the required annual State PSA match as stipulated in the Farm Security and Rural Investment Act of 2002 (H. R. 2646), we will lose 50 percent of the federal match requirement, which would have a devastating effect on programs/activities.